yogeshhegde/processor-sdk-doc/source/android/Overview/_Processor_SDK_Android_Building_The_SDK.rst

     .. note::

-        The Bootloader and Kernel builds below are optional if they are used as is from TI release.
+        The bootloader and kernel builds below are optional if they are used as-is from TI release.
         Prebuilt copies of these binaries are already part of Android file system sources in ``device/ti/am62x-kernel`` and ``vendor/ti/am62x/bootloader`` folder.

 Bootloader components